 Exit and re-entry visas for Libya

-If leaving Libya for a holiday or a business trip, expats will need to visit the police station within the first week of arrival and have their passport stamped.
+If leaving Libya for a holiday or a business trip, expats will need to visit a police station at their destination within the first week of arrival and have their passport stamped.
 Expats living in Libya on a resident visa must formally obtain an exit/re-entry visa each time they depart and return to the country.
-The only exception to this rule is if the expat is in possession of a multi-entry resident visa – it is therefore best to apply for this category from the start.
+The exception to this rule is if the expat is in possession of a multi-entry resident visa – it is therefore best to apply for this category from the start.

 *Visa regulations are subject to change at short notice, and expats should contact their respective embassy or consulate for the latest details.